MicrosoftDocs/power-platform/power-platform/alm/pipelines.md

 ### Can an environment be associated with multiple hosts?

 No. However, one environment can be linked to multiple pipelines within the same host.
-In order to associate an environment with a different host, simply add it to a pipeline in the new host.
-Then you should delete the environment record from the original host and verify everything works as expected.
+In order to associate an environment with a different host, add it to a pipeline in the new host.
+Then delete the environment record from the original host and verify everything works as expected.

 ### Can I customize or extend the first-party deployment pipeline app and tables?

 Not currently.
 However, intentional extension hooks are available to customize pipelines logic.
-See [extend pipelines](extend-pipelines.md).
+More information: [extend pipelines](extend-pipelines.md).

 ### Where can I view and run pipelines?